Find a Job You Really Want In

 We didn’t just pull this list of happy cities out of our hats—we looked at the following criteria to determine where people are the happiest:

 That’s a ton of fun — and happiness — for the whole family, backed by science.
-The data all comes from the 2010-2014 American Community Survey.
+The data all comes from the most recent 2012-2016 American Community Survey.

 After we decided on the criteria, we gathered the data for the 200 largest cities in the country.

 We then ranked each place from one to 200 for each of the seven criteria with a score of one being the happiest.
 (Any ties were given to the larger place!)